Ramble, explore, ride, play, paddle or just spend some quality time together in beautiful surroundings.

 The kids menu features all the playground favourites, such as cheeseburgers, pizza, crumbed chicken and fish and chips.
 For more information or to make a reservation, visit the Naked Apple Cider website.

 Hog’s Breath Café, Kelmscott

-The Hog’s Breath Café in the neighbouring suburb of Kelmscott is every kids (and parents) dream, thanks to their awesome kids club.
+Hog’s Breath Café in Kelmscott is every kids (and parents) dream, thanks to their awesome kids club.
 The Hog’s Kids Club features fun games, colouring in and a special menu that is bound to please all the little eaters.
 Visit on a Monday or Tuesday when kids eat FREE.
 Learn more about the Hog’s Kids Club here.

 Learn to Swim

 Seadragonz Swim School

 Seadragonz makes learning to swim fun and makes swimming lessons a little different from the others out there, by following their philosophy of ‘swimming is grinning’.
 Visit their website for more information.

 Embrace the Australian water culture by learning to swim in the picturesque outdoor centre of Armadale Fitness and Aquatic Centre.
 They offer parent and baby classes, swimming school courses and private swimming lessons.
 There are four pools available as well as a water playground for kids to enjoy fountains and sprays.
 Being zero depth the splash pad is a great way for babies and toddlers to enjoy some water fun too.
 During the summer school holiday weekends older children can enjoy slipping, sliding and climbing on the inflatables.
 After they’ve exhausted themselves check out the café or make use of the bbq areas and picnic spots to refuel.